Skip to main content

 • 3 COMPLEX (three or more rules combinations)

-In Los Angeles, local grocery store would like to reach their customers during prime hours.
-They have new products with fantastic discounts to advertise.
-To achieve this, the campaign should run in the evening between 5 pm and 7 pm and match the origin language (English, Spanish).
+In Los Angeles, a local grocery store would like to reach customers during prime hours.
+They have new discounted products to promote.
+The campaign should run in the evening between 5 pm and 7 pm and match the user’s language (English or Spanish).

 Explanation